MellongLau/SwiftUIPathRouter/README.md

 ## Authors
 * **Mellong Lau**  [Blog](https://blog.xioayee.top/)

-You can also check out the app which is using this router solution: [Accent Lane](https://apps.apple.com/us/app/accent-lane/id6480443984)
+Check out the app which is using this router solution: [Accent Lane](https://apps.apple.com/us/app/accent-lane/id6480443984)

 ## Love our work?
 Hit the star 🌟 button!
 It helps! ❤️